MaskyS/augmented-desk/pages/About.md

 - About Me
 	- Hi, I'm Kifah.
 I'm researching the intersection of complex systems and tools for thought.
-I believe they will help with most of my/our current problems.
+I believe they will help with most of my/our most pressing problems.
 - About these notes
 	- My aim here is to make this a public place I can actually think.
 		- I'm not optimizing for legibility, because the last time I tried that, it made my notes inflexible.
-And I found that writing about what I knew was less motivating than digging deeper into my problems.
+			- And I found that I was less motivated to write about what I already knew than digging deeper.
 - Some entry points....
 	-